How To Make Faux Leather Earrings with Crystals On a Cricut

 For this project I used a Cricut faux metallic leather sampler pack so I had a variety of colors with just one purchase (I’ll tell you exactly which one in just a minute!).
 Also, since faux leather is thinner than real leather, it can be cut with the Cricut Fine Point Blade – which means if you don’t have the Cricut Maker yet, you can still create these earrings with your Explore Air 2, and even the Cricut Joy!
 (You can also cut them by hand if you want – more on that later!)

 If you want to learn how I made these fun and easy faux leather earrings with crystals using my Cricut, read on!
 I’ll give you my step by step instructions and tell you exactly what materials I used to make this project.

-Also, if you'd like to give this a try yourself, I'm happy to share my SVG cut file with you FREE so you can download the earring shapes and make these yourself with your cutting machine!
-I've also included a PDF file of these earring shapes if you'd like to print them out on paper and cut them out by hand.
-You'll find out how to download my free SVG file for this project at the bottom of this post.
+Also, if you’d like to give this a try yourself, I’m happy to share my SVG cut file with you FREE so you can download the earring shapes and make these yourself with your cutting machine!
+I’ve also included a PDF file of these earring shapes if you’d like to print them out on paper and cut them out by hand.
+You’ll find out how to download my free SVG file for this project in the materials section below.

 Ready?
 Let’s get started!

 This page contains some affiliate links (which means if you make a purchase after clicking a link, I will earn a small commission at no additional cost to you).
 Read my full disclosure policy here.

 Faux Leather Earrings with Crystals – Materials List